-Craig Miles is an adjunct faculty member in the Department of Criminology, Law, and Society.
-He is currently an Assistant Special Agent in Charge with the Department of Transportation.
-Prior to his employment with the Department of Transportation, he was a Special Agent with the Department of Justice and the United States Secret Service .
+Craig Miles has been an adjunct faculty member in the Department of Criminology, Law, and Society since 2017.
+He is currently a Special Agent in Charge with the Department of Transportation Office of Inspector General.
+Prior to his employment with the Department of Transportation, he was a Special Agent with the Department of Justice and the United States Secret Service.
 As an agent with the Secret Service, he was assigned to the Vice Presidential Protective Division, William Clinton Protective Division, and the Richmond Field Office.
 While working in the Richmond Field Office, he was temporarily assigned to the Federal Bureau of Investigation Joint Terrorism Task Force.

 Craig started his law enforcement career with the Henrico County Division of Police in Virginia.
 His employment with the Division of Police included assignments in Uniform Operations as a supervisor, in Traffic Safety as a Crash Investigator, and in Research and Development as the Written Communications Specialist.